 The fees for trading on Poloniex are competitive and progressively decrease based on the amount of volume being traded.

-Some of the key features Poloniex offers includes margin trading, the ability to open short positions, and lending.
+Some of the key features Poloniex offers include margin trading, the ability to open short positions, and lending.
 Margin enables traders to apply leverage to their position.
 It puts them in a position where their risk of loss is increased but also improves their returns if they speculate correctly.
 Fees will be charged on margin positions based on the market environment at the time.

 Opening a margin position involves the use of borrowed funds.
 The funds are borrowed from other users on the exchange and they specify the interest rate.
 It is possible for users of Poloniex to use their funds to lend to other traders and earn an interest rate.
-This is a feature which few exchanges offer.
+This is a feature that few cryptocurrency exchanges offer.
 Margin trading also provides users with the option to take a short position.
 Few exchanges also offer this capability.

 Although having unique features, Poloniex also has its fair share of issues.
 There have been numerous problems with users withdrawing funds from the exchange.
 There have also been reports of support tickets being opened by users and ignored by the Poloniex team.

-Users of the exchange have to weight up both the features and the caveats.
+Users of the exchange have to weigh up both the features and the caveats.
 Although some have an issue withdrawing funds, users have also reported that exchanging to another cryptocurrency and then withdrawing can be a solution.
 One of the key benefits of Poloniex is having Circle as the company that owns it.

-Circle is backed by venture capital investors such as Goldman Sachs and it would tarnish both the company and the venture capital investors names if the exchange did not protect their user’s funds.
+The circle is backed by venture capital investors such as Goldman Sachs and it would tarnish both the company and the venture capital investors names if the exchange did not protect their user’s funds.

-Another exchange which offers margin trading is Kraken.
+Another exchange that offers margin trading is Kraken.
 Kraken support major fiat currencies such as EUR, USD, and GBP so that traders can speculate both long and short with their fiat currencies.
-Most cryptocurrency exchanges which deal with fiat currency do not have a wide selection of altcoins supported.
+Most cryptocurrency exchanges that deal with fiat currency do not have a wide selection of altcoins supported.
 Kraken is an exception and supports a considerable amount of altcoin pairs which can be seen in the below table.

-This puts Kraken into a unique position.
+This puts Kraken in a unique position.
 While there are ways to short altcoins through derivatives and margin, Kraken is an exchange where you can use your fiat currency to short altcoins.
 Users pay a fee for making a margin position but the fees are attractive.
 The standard maker and taker fees can be seen below.